Insights From Company Pay vs. Performance Disclosures

 Relationship Disclosures

 Item 402(v)(5) relationship disclosures have emerged as one of the most hotly debated areas during the final few steps of preparation.
 We covered the topic extensively in a three-part blog series (see part 1) and webcast.
-Our contention is that graphing is virtually essential because the PvP rule has no bright-line explanation of what constitutes an adequate narrative disclosure.
-Because graphing is a sufficient condition to compliance, it can be done on its own or in concert with targeted narrative prose that drive home a very specific point or theme.
+We have a slight bias toward graphing because the PvP rule has no bright-line explanation of what constitutes an adequate narrative disclosure.
+Because graphing is a sufficient condition to compliance, it can be done on its own or in concert with targeted narrative prose that drives home a specific point or theme.

-As expected, very few companies adopted a narrative-only approach.
-A majority adopted a graph-only approach (Figure 9).
+As expected, few companies adopt a narrative-only approach.
+A majority adopt a graph-only approach (Figure 9).
 The ideological lenses of management teams and their advisors explain these differences.
-Many companies are viewing this as strictly a compliance exercise, whereas others wish to take the liberty to explain and contextualize.
+Many companies fastidiously want to do the minimum and nothing more, whereas others wish to explain and contextualize.

-We also studied the narrative disclosures and classified them into one of four categories: deep analysis, shallow analysis, percentage change, and other (Figure 10).
-Although subjective, we distinguish between a deep analysis and shallow analysis based on whether the copy rehashes information already present (shallow analysis) versus offering up new information as to why the numbers in the PvP table are what they are (deep analysis).
-A percentage change approach illustrates the slopes or percentage changes across PvP table variables, thus offering an extra layer of insight and clarity without being a full-blown analysis.
+We also studied the narrative disclosures and classified them into one of four categories: deep analysis, shallow analysis, percentage change, and textual table (Figure 10).
+A shallow analysis briefly repeats information already present in the disclosure and a deep analysis offers up new information and insight.
+A percentage change approach illustrates the slopes across PvP table variables, thus offering an extra layer of insight and clarity without being a full-blown analysis.
+A textual table involves almost direct repetition of the PvP table but uses sentences.

-Note that some of these are combo cases where the bar for how much narrative to provide is nil (because the graphing already checks the compliance box).
-We classified 100% of the narrative-only cases as shallow.
+Note that many of these are combo cases where the bar for how much narrative to provide is nil because the graphing already checks the compliance box.
+For this reason, we also studied the narrative-only cases and found the percent of shallow analysis disclosures fell to 46%.
+IBM offers a good example of a narrative-only disclosure.

 Common Mistakes and Misconceptions

-Although the PvP rule affords considerable flexibility in methodology, some of its components are prescriptive and there are not competing interpretations.
+Although the PvP rule affords considerable flexibility, some of its components are prescriptive and there are not competing interpretations.
 As we collect disclosures, we’re working to identify common errors so that later filers can improve their disclosure quality.
 None of this is to suggest that the disclosures are harmful or misleading.
 We offer these points in the spirit of improvement and refinement.

 Granular Equity Award Calculations

-In December 2022, the SEC gave a talk on how they expect companies to disclose the six sub-components used to calculate compensation actually paid (CAP) for equity awards:
+In December 2022, the SEC gave a talk on how they expect companies to disclose the six sub-components used to calculate CAP for equity awards:

 The SEC confirmed this perspective in Question 4 of its C&DIs.
 We automate this process for our clients, but it may be tougher to get to this level of granularity if using spreadsheets to perform the calculations.

-As of March 1, 2023, almost half of filers omitted the granular equity calculations required (Figure 11).
+So far, over a fifth of filers omit the granular equity calculations required (Figure 12).

 Valuation Assumption Disclosures

 The SEC’s guidance is ambiguous about valuation assumption disclosure.
 Item 402(v)(4) instructs companies to disclose in a footnote “any assumption made in the valuation that differs materially from those disclosed as of the grant date of such equity awards.”
-Most companies have elected not to provide any such disclosures (Figure 12).
+Most companies elect not to provide any such disclosures (Figure 13).

 The guidance quoted above is from the final rule incorporated into Item 402 of Regulation S-K. All 233 pages of the SEC’s release are in the federal register, but the rule itself that is incorporated into Item 402 is of course much shorter.
 To this end, when you read all 233 pages, there’s quite a bit of commentary suggesting that disclosure of the valuation assumptions may be appropriate to disclose more often (e.g., pages 64, 144, 147, and 155).

 While we tend to lean toward over-disclosure, our advice is to document (internally) a point of view to create contemporaneous evidence in support of the approach you take.
-If you define materiality in the context of an overall effect on value, don’t just rely on the assumptions developed at the point of grant.
-Run some comparison analytics to assess how sensitive the final values are to the actual assumptions.
+If you define materiality in the context of an overall effect on value, run some comparison analytics to assess how sensitive the final values are to the actual assumptions.

 Other Areas of Risk or Potential Misconceptions